What is the 'Pupil Premium'?

 All Pupil Premium children had full access and engagement with the full range of clubs, trips and visits as their peers thanks to the support of the Pupil Premium.
 Additional adult support allowed them also to receive some additional support in school with their emotional and social needs.

-More information of about Oak Hill's previous and intended spending of Pupil Premium funds can be found in the reports below.
+More information about Oak Hill's previous and intended spending of Pupil Premium funds can be found in the reports below or by visiting our Expenditure Reports.